Sunday, February 11, 2018

 6-15 inches.

-Often confused with the less-common alligator snapping turtle, these turtles are not aggressive unless removed from the water.
+Often confused with the less common alligator snapping turtle, these turtles are not aggressive unless handled out of the water.

 4-8 feet

-Individuals of this large shy aquatic species periodically "raft" to the island from the rivers north of Mobile.
+Individuals of this large, shy aquatic species periodically "raft" to the island from the rivers north of Mobile.

 6-15 inches